 Wild Root Brew, bubbling under barrels of bird peppers and Ashwagandha (Withania somnifera).

-The Dr. Seuss plant in profile.
+The Dr. Seuss plant

 This swimming hole deserves a famous haiku.